Please sign in to download the files. A new tab will open where you can login/register.

 Inhibition of activity of functional proteins is the primary strategy used in the traditional development of small-molecule drugs.
 In contrast, targeted protein degradation is an alternative and growingly employed approach in drug discovery that aims at reducing overall levels of disease-relevant proteins [1].
 While traditional small-molecule or antibody drugs may only allow access to ~20 % of the proteome, degradation techniques can open the door to the remaining 80 % [2].

-Synthetic targeted protein degrader molecules (often referred to as proteolysis targeting chimeras (PROTACs) [3] are intended to alter the ubiquitin-proteasome machinery to change the scenario of disease-causing proteins.
-These small bifunctional molecules bind both to the target and the ligase, causing their spatial proximity.
-This ultimately leads to the ubiquitination of the target and its degradation by inducing selective intracellular proteolysis.
+Synthetic targeted protein degrader molecules (often referred to as proteolysis targeting chimeras (PROTACs) [3] tend to alter the ubiquitin-proteasome machinery to change the scenario of action of disease-causing proteins.
+These small bifunctional molecules bind to both the target and the ligase, causing their spatial proximity, ultimately leading to the target's ubiquitination and its degradation by inducing selective intracellular proteolysis.

 PROTACs are designed with two active domains and a linker (Fig. 1):